The Hui family and China Brothers Hat Manufacturing Co. (中華兄弟製帽廠)

 Ad for China Bros.
 Hat Mfg in 1941 (A Century of Commerce)

 From the 1920s to the 1950s, China Brothers Hat Manufacturing Co was one of the largest hat manufacturers in Hong Kong and China and was allegedly the first local firm to manufacture wool felt hats.
 The firm, known for its “Three Lions” brand (三獅牌), was founded by and named after three brothers – Hui Lap-sam (許立三, 1888-1944), Hui Pee-kook (許庇穀, 1896-1980) and Hui Ngok (許岳1898-1983), who distinguished themselves as leaders of various industry and community organizations outside of their family business.
-Their descendants achieved success in different fields ranging from politics to academia and through marriages connected the family to other leading businessmen in HK.
+Their descendants achieved success in different fields ranging from politics to academia and through marriages connected the family to other leading business figures in HK.

 The Three Hui Brothers